edrethardo/banano/README.md

 ### Key facts
-* Forked from NANO (raiblocks)
+* Forked from BANANO (raiblocks)
 * Total Supply: 3,402,823,669.20
-* Born in Feb.
-2018, Mainnet launch April 1st, 2018
+* Made in my Shitbrains in March.
+2018, Dortmund to be shat launch April 1st, 2018

 For more information, see [Banano.cc](https://banano.cc).